My World (Justin Bieber EP): Commercial performance

 In the United States, My World debuted at number six on the Billboard 200 with first-week sales of 137,000 copies.
 In doing so, it became the strongest-debuting release for a new artist in 2009.
 However, it was topped the following week by I Dreamed a Dream by Susan Boyle, which moved 701,000 units.
 In its sixth week of availability, the record moved 157,000 copies, displaying stronger sales than its debut week.
 It was certified gold by the Recording Industry Association of America (RIAA) on 14 December 2009, for sales exceeding 500,000 copies.
 It attained platinum recognition on 8 January 2010, after moving over one million units.
 After his debut studio album My World 2.0 debuted at number one in March 2010, its predecessor reached a new peak at number five, making Bieber the first artist since Nelly in 2004 to have two titles in the top five of the Billboard 200.

 Internationally, My World enjoyed similar success.
 The extended play debuted at number one on the Canadian Albums Chart, where it was later certified double-platinum for sales of 160,000 copies.
-In Austria, the record peaked at number two, and eventually earned a platinum certification for sales of 6,000 copies.
+In Austria, the record peaked at number two, and eventually earned a platinum certification for sales of 20,000 copies.
 The project reached number seven in Germany, and was later recognized as a platinum-selling release after moving 200,000 units.
-In the United Kingdom, it peaked at number three, and attained double-platinum recognition for sales of 600,000 copies.
-In Japan, My World was certified gold after selling 100,000 units.
+In the United Kingdom, it peaked at number three, and attained triple-platinum recognition for sales of 900,000 copies.